The Department of Linguistics offers undergraduate majors and minors in:

 Minor Study Requirements

-The minor in Linguistics requires at least 21 hours of linguistics courses numbered above 200: LING 301, 303, 304, 322, and 9 additional hours selected from the requirements or approved electives for the major.
+The minor in Linguistics requires at least 21 hours of linguistics courses numbered above 300 or above: 12 required credit hours (LING 301, 302 or 303, 304, 322) and 9 additional credit hours selected from courses in linguistics or from other departments which are approved by the department advisor.
 For information about the minor in Navajo, please see the page for the Navajo (Diné) Program.

 Undergraduates seeking departmental honors in the Department of Linguistics should identify a research project during the junior year in consultation with an appropriate professor/mentor and should submit a proposal in the form of a letter to the department chair.